 The walls in a shabby chic room shouldn’t be left empty.
 Consider decorating them with a nice collection of thrifted artworks to create a vintage gallery wall.
 It’s recommended to emphasize florals or other traditional designs because their antique vibe fits the shabby chic mood perfectly.
 One or two art pieces can suffice, but you can make a more eclectic look by choosing multiple artworks based on a stylish gallery wall arrangement.
 It’s a sure way to bring a colorful touch to the wall resulting in a potent focal point.

 5. Shabby Chic Whimsical Headboard

 Considering the way shabby chic will often incorporate elements from different styles, the aesthetic can appear quite eclectic and whimsical.
 There’s a strong focus on vintage pieces and ornate accents.
-A good example is this distinctive headboard in this shabby chic bedroom.
-It provides a unique visual effect thanks to its Venetian inspiration.
-At a first glance, the headboard seems to be crafted using ironwork.
-However, the design only imitates the appeal of metal while retaining a softer fabric texture.
+A good example is the distinctive headboard in this shabby chic bedroom.
+It provides a unique visual effect thanks to its floral vintage inspiration.
+The whimsical ornate shapes help to elevate the elegance of the bed to a new level.

 6. Shabby Chic Distressed Bench